Device-Level Optimization Techniques for Solid-State Drives: A Survey: Challenges in SSD

+\textbf{Program errors} occur when memory cells fail to reach their target state during programming or when cell-to-cell interference arises from insufficient interleaving.
+Cell-to-cell interference is a phenomenon in which the threshold voltage of adjacent cells changes due to parasitic capacitance coupling during programming \cite{9580204}.
+In incremental step-pulse programming, intermediate programming steps cause voltage threshold shifts in partially programmed cells, leading to misidentification of states and incorrect final programming from lower to higher voltage states (e.g., ER→P3 or P1→P2 in MLC) \cite{9473974}.
+These errors exhibit unidirectional upward voltage shifts and bypass ECC correction \cite{luo2016enabling}.

-\textbf{Erase errors} happen when an erase operation fails to reset a cell to the ER state when the applied voltage or duration is insufficient to fully remove trapped charges from the floating gate, leaving residual electrons that prevent the cell from returning to its intended threshold voltage level.
-This can occur due to oxide degradation, charge trapping in the tunnel layer, or variations in process parameters that affect erase efficiency.
-Such failures may lead to read errors, reduced endurance, and increased program disturbance in subsequent operations, ultimately compromising the reliability of the memory device \cite{cai2017error}.
+\textbf{Erase errors} occur when an erase operation fails to reset a cell to the ER state when the applied voltage or duration is insufficient to fully remove trapped charges from the storage layer, leaving residual electrons that prevent the cell from returning to its intended threshold voltage level.
+This is due to the oxide degradation, charge trapping in the tunnel layer, or variations in process parameters that affect erase efficiency.
+Such failures may lead to read errors, reduced endurance, and increased program disturbance in subsequent operations, ultimately compromising the reliability of the memory device.